pjones/mock-httpd/README.md

 will bind to the specified ports and respond to incoming HTTP requests.

+The primary goal of this project is to provide a simple way to test shell scripts that use [curl](https://curl.haxx.se/).

 ## Configuration

 A YAML configuration file is used to control `mock-httpd`.
 The file